- Foil tube method: Wrap foil around the filament ends and heat with a soldering iron. Push the ends together and let them cool.

-How many times have you finished a 3D print, and the leftover filament on the spool isn’t quite enough to complete your next print.
-Or worse, have you ever finished a roll mid-print (the print then stops) and you’ve wasted all that filament and have to start again.
+How many times have you finished a 3D print, and the leftover filament on the spool isn’t quite enough to complete your next print?

-We’re going to cover how to build your own rudimentary 3D printer filament joiner.
-It’s much easier than you might think.
+We’re also going to cover how to build your own rudimentary 3D printer filament joiner, as well as some pre-built options which you can use to splice nearly any 3D printer filament together.

 Regardless of your reasons for learning how to fuse pieces of filament together, there are the things you need to note beforehand: